 In 2008, former Governor Janet Napolitano famously said, “There is no reason that Arizona should not be the Persian Gulf of solar energy.”
 That statement is just as true now as it was then.
 The solar industry delivers quality, good paying jobs that strengthen Arizona’s economy as well as clean energy that protects our health and our planet.
 Arizona should be a national leader in the green economy and our Legislature can lead the way.

-When elected I will take action to counter anti-solar efforts by the Arizona Corporation Commission which appears bent on reducing solar incentives for homes and businesses.
+When re-elected I will continue to take action to counter anti-solar efforts by the Arizona Corporation Commission which appears bent on reducing solar incentives for homes and businesses.
 The Arizona legislature can do a lot, starting with updating its residential and commercial building energy codes consistent with federal standards.
 According to the U.S. Department of Energy, such updating would save Arizonans over $250 million a year by 2030.
 Solar saves residents and business owner’s money and fosters entrepreneurship and innovation.